ARM-software/AVH-GetStarted/basic/README.md

 On every change, the workflow is kicked off executing the following steps.

 - Create new EC2 instance\
-  A new EC2 instance of the VHT AMI is created on demand using the `aws` command line interface.
+  A new EC2 instance of the AVH AMI is created on demand using the `aws` command line interface.
 Creating (and terminating) the instance on demand saves costs as AWS charges per use.
 The instance is not accessed directly so it doesn't need a public IP address.